droundy/goadmin/README.md

 the program will grab the new version, replace itself, and exec it.

-Note that since only symmetric encryption is used, if someone bad gets a copy of the unencrypted `your-admin-code`, that someone has access to the key and can impersonate the server to that client or any other that shares the same key.
-I plan on adding signing with a public key.

-Goadmin also tracks serial numbers of executables, to get around replay attacks (i.e. where someone presents an old, possibly buggy version of an admin executable).
+Goadmin uses symmetric encryption to ensure that only authorized clients can read the admin program, and an RSA signature to ensure that only the server can provide a valid admin program.
+Goadmin also adds a serial number to each executable, so they will only update with a later version, to get around replay attacks (e.g. where someone provides an old, possibly buggy version of an admin executable).

 Why?
 ----